10 Tips for Enjoyable Solo Traveling

 1. You Are Able to Wake up on Time

 I know this sounds silly.
-However, if you’re the type for whom every morning is an uphill battle, my opinion is that you shouldn’t be considering solo traveling at all.
+However, if you’re the type for which every morning is an uphill battle, my opinion is that you shouldn’t be considering solo traveling at all.

 Simply put, if you cannot wake up without your mother threatening to turn out your bedroom, or if you are perpetually late for work with the snooze button on your alarm clock bruised from repeated slapping, your solo trips are going to be disastrous.
 When you are unable to get up on time, you affect the rest of your day right away, which in turn affects your entire holiday.
 The worst is when you have transportation to catch, for example, a train or a flight.
 Other than that, many attractions also require you to turn up early should you wish to avoid crowds.
 An extra hour in bed could often result in you queuing for three hours later on.